17 Top-Rated Attractions & Places to Visit in Corsica

 16. Col de Bavella

-For those touring Corsica by car, the scenic drive through the Col de Bavella is highly recommended.
-The road travels through majestic scenery and along the path of an ancient Roman road, continuing up to the mountain pass at 1,243 meters.
+If you're touring Corsica by car, the scenic drive through the Col de Bavella is highly recommended.
+The road travels through majestic landscapes and along the path of an ancient Roman road, continuing up to the mountain pass at 1,243 meters.
 From that point, there are breathtaking views of the forests and plains, the mountains, and the sea.

 17. Forêt de Valdo Niello

 The Valdo-Niello Forest is an unspoiled environment of shady Corsican pine trees that can reach heights of 50 meters.
 The specific variety of tree, the Laricio Pine, is emblematic of Corsica.
-The dense woodlands provide an ideal habitat for bird species such as the Corsican Nuthatch.
+These dense woodlands provide a habitat for bird species such as the Corsican Nuthatch.